bumps/bumps/doc/guide/optimizer.rst

 Options
 -------

-:ref:`option-steps` is the simplex update iterations to perform.
+*Steps* is the simplex update iterations to perform.
 Most updates require one or two function evaluations, but shrinking the simplex evaluates every value in the simplex.

-:ref:`option-ftol` and :ref:`option-xtol` are used to determine when the fit has reached the point where no significant improvement is expected.
-If the simplex is flat (that is, the values at the corners are close to each other) and tiny (that is, the corners are close to each other), then the fit will terminate.
+Use ``--steps=n`` from the command line.

+*Starts* tells the optimizer to restart a given number of times.
+Each time it restarts it uses a random starting point.
+Use ``--starts=n`` on the command line.

-:ref:`option-radius` is the initial size of the simplex, as a portion of the bounds defining the parameter space.
+*Simplex radius* is the initial size of the simplex, as a portion of the bounds defining the parameter space.
 If a parameter is unbounded, then the radius will be treated as a portion of the parameter value.

-:ref:`option-starts` tells the optimizer to restart a given number of times.
-Each time it restarts it uses a random starting point.
+Use ``--radius=n`` on the command line.

+*x tolerance* and *f(x) tolerance* are used to determine when the fit has reached the point where no significant improvement is expected.
+If the simplex is tiny (that is, the corners are close to each other) and flat (that is, the values at the corners are close to each other), then the fit will terminate.
+Use ``--xtol=v`` and ``--ftol=v`` on the command line.

-:ref:`option-keep-best` uses a value near the previous minimum when restarting instead of using a random value within the parameter bounds.
-This option is not available in the options dialog.
+On the command line, use ``--keep_best`` so that restarts are centered on a value near the minimum rather than restarting from a random point within the parameter bounds.

+Use ``--fit=amoeba`` to select the Nelder-Mead simplex fitter from the command line.

 References
 ----------